 8. Water Shoes

 Water shoes protect their feet from burning while walking near the pool or playing in the sand.
 I recommend getting a covered shoe rather than flip-flops for more coverage and protection.
 I got these water shoes for V last year; they are durable and have no-slip soles for traction on slippery surfaces, which is uncommon in most water shoes.
-This year, I am looking for an adjustable one he can wear alone.
-Thinking of getting these.
-These are another popular option but expensive.
+This year, I am looking for a strap open so he can wear it by himself.
+I got these.

 9. Puddle Jumper & Floaters